Marius-PA/ComputerScienceNotes/2024_Notes/communication_networking.md

 Baseband = signals = one of two levels (high or low voltage), each representing a binary value

+- two types of signal, each signal is representing a binary value

 # Broadband

 Supports more than two different signal levels (there are multiple frequency bands or voltage levels), so every signal change can represent more than one bit.
 In this case, a symbol can encode 2, 4, or 8 (etc.) bits.